This is the equivalent of announcing that you just want to get your speech over with.

 They look pretty much like other people you know, right?
 They probably look pretty friendly.

-You’re pretty friendly, too, so smile at them with real appreciation for the attention they’re about to give you.
+You’re pretty friendly, too, so pick out one person and smile at them with real appreciation for the attention they’re about to give you.

 Take Stock of Stand, Settle, Smile, Speak